-Clermont College offers a Pre-Health Sciences track in Occupational Therapy.
+Clermont College offers a Pre-Health Sciences track in Physical Therapy.
 This track provides students with an Associates Degree program that is specifically designed for students to transition to the Health Sciences Pre-Physical Therapy major within the College of Allied Health Sciences at the UC Clifton campus.

 This associates degree program provides students with a comprehensive background in the basic sciences which is then combined with applied studies in exercise physiology, biomechanics, kinesiology, sports and wellness puts most graduates in a position to be competitive graduate school candidates.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 As a first-year student, you will complete an English assessment and a mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These assessments do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete these assessments before you register for English or mathematics courses.